panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 As presented above, if the object's key is not a string or symbol, JavaScript implicitly transforms it into a string.

-Fortunately, the map has no problem with the key types:
+Fortunately, the map has no problem with the keys types:

 ```javascript{6}
 const numbersMap = new Map();